Code-Institute-Submissions/ViktorMathe-playstation.info/README.md

 * Here you can sign up for the latest information about the consoles and you can choose which was your favourite console with radio buttons.

+* You can find to buttons Sing up! button which is submit your form and the Clear Form button which is clear out what you wrote or marked with the radio buttons.

 ![Sign Up Page](./readme-images/signup-page.png)

 ### *Footer*